 If the remedy is a free repair to fix or replace the defective car part, you generally do not have the right to return it or request a refund for your purchase.
 Instead, you should follow the recall’s instructions to have the issue fixed at no cost to you.
 Most repairs are done at local dealerships.
 The manufacturing company must give you an accurate estimate of how long the repair will take.

 Your rights as a consumer during a recall include receiving a written notice and a cost-free remedy.
 If a defective auto part led to a car accident or injury, you may have grounds to file a product liability claim.
 A lawsuit seeks a financial recovery from the responsible party, such as the manufacturer or dealership.
 It is in your best interest to seek a vehicle repair or replacement as soon as possible after receiving a recall notice.
-Continuing to drive your vehicle while knowing that it has been recalled could impact your right to file a lawsuit for a related car accident.
+Continuing to drive your vehicle while knowing that it has been recalled could impact your right to file a lawsuit for a related car accident in Denver.